zalando/zalando.github.io/_docs/releasing/index.md

 * recommendation algorithms
 * search functionalities that give us an edge over competitors

-If you are in doubt, reach out to the Zalando Open Source Team.
+If you are in doubt, reach out to the Zalando Open Source Team or talk to your lead.

 ## Compliance